ajflexxx/bmad-method-guide/14-bmad-workflows-reference.md

 # Deep Dive: Workflows in BMad - Universal Orchestration Blueprints

+> **Important Note**: This document includes a [Critical Clarifications](#critical-clarifications-how-workflows-really-work) section at the bottom that corrects common misconceptions about workflow functionality.
+Please review it for an accurate understanding of how workflows actually work in BMad.

 ## Overview

 Workflows in BMad are orchestration blueprints that coordinate multiple AI agents through complex, multi-step processes in any domain.
 While BMad's core workflows focus on software development, the workflow architecture is fundamentally domain-agnostic—capable of orchestrating educational content creation, creative writing processes, game development, business analysis, or any field requiring coordinated agent collaboration.